 True sustainability has long been elusive for the ocean.
 It’s time to act.
-As we head into a new year and pivotal decade, the Ocean Panel’s 14 serving world leaders have united to launch a new ocean action agenda on 2 December.
-Follow the global launch and join the conversation via @OceanPanel on Twitter using #SustainableOceanEconomy.
+That’s why on 2 December, the Ocean Panel’s 14 serving world leaders united to launch a new ocean action agenda, committing to sustainably manage 100% of national waters by 2025.
+Learn more via @OceanPanel on Twitter and join the conversation using #SustainableOceanEconomy and #OceanAction100.

 This webinar launches the Blue Paper ‘Coastal Development: Resilience, Restoration and Infrastructure Requirements’ which highlights the trends in coastal behaviour and comments on the dynamics that weaken and strengthen coastlines, including infrastructure, shipping, tourism and future development plans.